 Not everyone in the industry is fully against price optimization, however.
 In a paper discussing optimization and auto insurance, Robert Hartwig, former president of the Insurance Information Institute (III), outlines some of the benefits of the method.
 For example, he says that it can make ratemaking more precise and improve “rate stability over time.”

 Hartwig also contends that optimization isn’t discriminatory toward low-income and minority customers.
-He specifically mentions a 2014 survey by the III, which revealed that a larger percentage of people with annual household incomes of less than $35,000 were willing to shop around for insurance than those who took home around $100,000 per year.
+He specifically mentions a 2014 survey by the III, which revealed that a larger percentage of people with annual household incomes of less than $35,000 were willing to shop around for a policy than those who took home around $100,000 per year.

-On its page about the subject, the III points out that people primarily worry about both how much insurance costs and the value they get from it.
+On its page about the subject, the III points out that people primarily worry about both how much coverage costs and the value they get from it.
 The organization says that “shopping for insurance has never been easier.”
 Therefore, people know they can always look elsewhere if they’re paying too much.

 States That Ban It

 Several states have banned price optimization.
 This is in large part because of its status as an unfair ratemaking process, mostly in how it uses outside information to set prices.
 The following 20 states prohibit rate optimization techniques: